Listen To Our Podcast🎧

 This creates a blind spot.

-Attackers target valid credentials and tokens.
+Attackers increasingly target valid credentials, OAuth tokens, and privileged sessions because traditional IAM security controls trust approved authentication activity by default.
 When access is legitimate, IAM has no reason to intervene.
 This is why breaches frequently occur in environments with mature IAM deployments.

 Why identity misuse stays invisible ?